telerik/fiddler-jam-docs/portal/portal-logs.md

 ### Inspecting Video Recordings

 When the Extension User explicitly enables video recording, the whole capturing in the initial tab is output in a video recording.
-To load the video, use the **Screen recording** tab to the right.
+Use the **Screen recording** tab to the right to load the video.

 The following example demonstrates a captured screen recording.